Tokens

 pip install tiktoken

-Once installed we create a tokenizer using the cl100k_base model, which in the example notebook How to count tokens with tiktoken explains that it is the one used by the gpt-4, gpt-3.5-turbo and text-embedding-ada-002 models.
+Once installed, we create a tokenizer using the cl100k_base model, which in the example notebook How to count tokens with tiktoken explains is used by the models gpt-4, gpt-3.5-turbo and text-embedding-ada-002

 import tiktoken